katttiks/sarahgit3/README.md

 # sarahgit3
-detailed docs for the other senior personna
+detailed docs for the other senior persona.
+Testing the update